RogerRogerHQ/n8n-nodes-rogerroger/README.md

 This is an n8n community node.
 It lets you use RogerRoger in your n8n workflows.

+RogerRoger is a collaborative task and communication platform designed to streamline workflows by turning emails and chats into actionable tasks for teams.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.

 [Installation](#installation)